 sense of rejection or abandonment.
 The home uses temporary bans from the premises when residents become volatile rather than letting behaviours escalate to the point of eviction – this gives the resident time to calm down and reflect before returning to the home without fear of further repercussions.

 Since adopting the PIE approach, we have seen a reduction in ‘time-outs’, police callouts and untoward incidents.
-We will be rolling this out across all our services where appropriate in 2019.
+We will be rolling this out across all our services where appropriate.